Tag Archives: interim care orders

 Second stage

 If the court does find significant harm has happened or is likely to happen, it then goes on to the second stage; is removing the child the right thing to do now?
+The key question is the proportionality of the removal when set against the risks of harm.

 (1) An interim order is inevitably made at a stage when the evidence is incomplete.
 It should therefore only be made in order to regulate matters that cannot await the final hearing and it is not intended to place any party to the proceedings at an advantage or a disadvantage.